microGears/microGears_Buzzer/README.md

 ## microGears Buzzer Library for Arduino
-This library is designed for buzzer to beep without blocking other code.
+**microGears_Buzzer** - the library is designed in such a way that the buzzer beeps or a series of beeps of different duration and / or repeats many times without blocking other code.

-**microGears_Buzzer** stands for **easy buzzer**, which mean that the library is easy to use.

 Features
 ----------------------------